-As the coastal cruiser category of boats is growing, so too are the adventures owners are taking with this capable and versatile style of boat.
-And it doesn’t take long looking at a world map to realize there are a lot of coasts to cruise.
+As the coastal cruiser category of boats is growing, so too are the adventures owners are taking with this capable and versatile breed of boat.
+It doesn’t take long looking at a world map to realize there are a lot of regions to enjoy.

 John may not be your typical new-boat owner, given that he helped his son, Trevor, start North Pacific Yachts.
 What began as a quest for their own perfect coastal cruiser led to the creation of the first boat and subsequent formation of the company.

-For this trip, though, John was just a customer taking delivery of a new boat.
-Knowing his boat was being built near the warm, clear water and tropical islands of Southeast Asia, he wanted to take the opportunity to see the area before it shipped anywhere else for final delivery.
-As the owner of a company importing Asian products to North America, John was familiar with business in the area, but pleasure boating there was going to be an entirely new experience.
+For the purposes of this particular voyage, however, John was simply a customer taking delivery of his new boat.
+Knowing the boat was being built near the warm, clear water and tropical islands of Southeast Asia, he opted to take the opportunity to see the area prior to the boat being shipped east for final delivery.
+As the owner of a company importing Asian products to North America, John was familiar with the business landscape of the area, but the pleasure boating landscape would be an entirely new experience.

 The Adventure Begins

 Arrangements were made to have the boat transported from the factory near Shanghai to the southern Chinese city of Hong Kong.
 John understood his new boat’s capabilities well—he knew she was designed as a coastal cruiser, and a stout one with good range.
 Restless was built with active stabilization for safety and comfort during open-water crossings.
 With careful planning and an experienced crew, he prepared the boat to cross 640 miles of the South China Sea, from Hong Kong to the Philippines.
 At an average cruising speed of 8.6 knots, they ended a successful crossing at the Manila Yacht Club after 74 hours at sea.
 With the boat now safely in the Philippines, John and his partner Angie Magtulis were at the doorstep to explore a tropical island paradise.